sialboat/harmonycloak-reading-group/harmonycloak-slides.typ

   + Enjoy a cup of hot chocolate and read your DST Chapters ]

+// it's important to know there's a distinction here:
+// we train HarmonyCloak on *both* MIDI / Symbolic music
+// and actual audio here

 == HarmonyCloak with MIDI
 #slide[
   Given MIDI as input: #pause